Tutopiya Logo

 Why this is safe: this page owns the Solid Geometry revision-guide angle, while Tutopiya’s Solid Geometry subtopic page owns the learning resource and the free Solid Geometry quiz owns the practice.

-Solid Geometry is one of the highest-mark areas in the Mensuration unit of Cambridge IGCSE Mathematics (0580/0607).
-Whenever a question involves a 3D shape — a cuboid, cylinder, pyramid or sphere — examiners expect you to identify the correct formula, substitute dimensions carefully and give answers with the right units.
-This guide explains the solids that actually appear, how to tackle volume and surface area, and where to practise each skill.
+Solid Geometry is one of the highest-mark subtopics in the Mensuration unit of Cambridge IGCSE Mathematics (0580/0607).
+Examiners expect you to calculate volume and surface area of standard 3D solids, combine shapes, and convert between units.
+This guide explains exactly what Solid Geometry covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-- Volume measures the space inside a 3D shape (cm³, m³); surface area is the total area of all outer faces (cm², m²).
+• Volume measures space inside a 3D shape (cm³, m³); surface area is the total area of all outer faces (cm², m²).

 What is Solid Geometry in Cambridge IGCSE Maths?